(N.B. This article only studies the use of statins

 The liver produces several thousand milligrams of cholesterol

-excess cholesterol is converted to bile acid and then excreted.
+cholesterol is converted to bile acid and then excreted.
+This

-This continual recycling of cholesterol happens naturally when
+continual recycling of cholesterol happens naturally when the

-the body contains sufficient vitamin C (requiring 2-3gm per
+body contains sufficient vitamin C (requiring 2-3gm per day intake

-day intake for an adult).
-If vitamin C intake is insufficient,
+for an adult).
+If vitamin C intake is insufficient, cholesterol

-cholesterol builds up in the bloodstream.
-It is here that most
+builds up in the bloodstream.
+It is here that most doctors make

-doctors make a critical error.
-Instead of advising improvements
+a critical error.
+Instead of advising improvements in diet, or

 Will the Department of Health save money?

-“It is difficult to avoid concluding that the motive behind
+is difficult to avoid concluding that the motive behind the Government’s

-the Government’s decision is saving money.
-Statins are
+decision is saving money.
+Statins are currently prescribed to

 The UK's Department of Health will certainly avoid increased